SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/narrowing-the-focus.md

 See the Patterns section below for more details on the syntax to use in these inputs.

+## Ignore Code Coverage

+You can prevent some files from being taken into account for code coverage by unit tests.

+To do so, go to **Project Settings > General Settings > Analysis Scope > Code Coverage** and set the *Coverage Exclusions* property.
+See the Patterns section for more details on the syntax.

+## Ignore Duplications

+You can prevent some files from being checked for duplications.

+To do so, go to **Project Settings > General Settings > Analysis Scope > Duplications** and set the *Duplication Exclusions* property.
+See the Patterns section for more details on the syntax.

 ## Ignore Issues
 You can have SonarQube ignore issues on certain components and against certain coding rules.
 Go to **Project Settings > General Settings > Analysis Scope > Issues**.